quangtuanitmo18/Viettel-Digital-Talent-2024/NguyenQuangTuan/outputs/devops/assets/docs/gitlab-server-setup.md

 </div>
 <br>

-Để đăng nhập được vào gitlab cần lấy mật khẩu của user root Chạy lệnh `cat /etc/gitlab/initial_root_password` để lấy mật khẩu user root
+To log in to GitLab, you need to get the root user's password.
+Run the command `cat /etc/gitlab/initial_root_password` to get the root user's password.

 <div align="center">
   <img width="600" src="../images/gitlab-password-user-root.png" alt="password user root">